Improved Tree Sparsifiers in Near-Linear Time: Additional Preliminaries

 Additionally, if $G$ $\alpha_1$-respects $P_1$ and $\alpha_2$-respects $P_2$, then it $\frac{1}{\frac{1}{\alpha_1}+\frac{1}{\alpha_2}}$-respects $P_1+P_2$.

 \end{fact}

 Suppose we have a demand state $P$.
-Given a demand matrix $Q$ (recall Definition \ref{def:flow_problem} of a multi-commodity flow problem), we can ``move'' the demand vectors in $P$ according to the requirements of $Q$.
+Given a demand matrix $Q$ (recall Definition \ref{def:flow_problem}), we can ``move'' the demand vectors in $P$ according to the requirements of $Q$.
 Each vertex $u\in V$ will send $Q(u, v)$ units in total to $v\in V$, and we split the demands evenly according to the distribution of commodities in the demand vector $P(u)$.
-In other words, $\frac{P(u,k)}{\norm{P(u)}_1}\cdot Q(u,v)$ units of commodity $k\in \mathcal{K}$ will be shipped to $v$.
+In other words, $\frac{P(u,k)}{\norm{P(u)}_1}\cdot Q(u,v)$ units of commodity $k\in \K$ will be shipped to $v$.
 If $P(u,k) < 0$ this corresponds to shipping units of commodity $k$ from $v$ to $u$.
 This results in a demand state $P^{\uparrow Q}$, called the updated demand state:

-\begin{definition}[Updated Demand State] Let $P$ be a (not necessarily valid) demand state on the set of commodities $\mathcal{K}$ and let $Q$ be a demand matrix (\ie, a multi-commodity flow problem).
-We define the \emph{updated} demand state $P^{\uparrow Q}$ on $\mathcal{K}$ as follows:
+\begin{definition}[Updated Demand State] Let $P$ be a (not necessarily valid) demand state on the set of commodities $\K$ and let $Q$ be a demand matrix (\ie, a multi-commodity flow problem).
+We define the \emph{updated} demand state $P^{\uparrow Q}$ on $\K$ as follows:

 \end{definition}